faster-cpython/concurrency-benchmarks/README.md

 * [ ] image scaling or invert colors
 * [ ] decode audio file
 * [ ] use cases from https://peps.python.org/pep-0703/#motivation

+## Discussion

+### What Is Concurrency and Parallelism?

+...

+### What Are They Actually Good For?

+XXX enumerate use cases with examples

+### What Are the Best Approaches?

+XXX enumerate the approaches

+### The Python Story

+* how is it done in Python?  elsewhere?
+* how might free-threading/subinterpreters help?
+* how might they lead to new patterns in Python?
+* what new libraries/APIs might be useful?